0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Description

-In fitness and sports training, periodization involves dividing the annual training schedule into smaller, progressive stages or periods.
+In fitness and sports training, periodization involves dividing the annual training Schedule into smaller, progressive stages or periods.
 Each period focuses on different goals such as building endurance, strength, peak performance, or recovery.
 This systematic planning helps athletes and fitness enthusiasts achieve peak performance at the right time while also aiding in recovery and reducing injury risks.

 Application Areas